 Performance in other curricular activities as evaluated by a faculty member, the mentor, or faculty/University committee overseeing that activity

-Congruence of actions and behaviors both on and off campus to the WVU Student Code of Conduct (http://campuslife.wvu.edu/r/download/180235) for graduate program)
+Congruence of actions and behaviors both on and off campus to the WVU Student Code of Conduct (http://campuslife.wvu.edu/r/download/180235) or of professionalism (see relevant handbook for graduate program)

 Student performance in research is evaluated at the end of each semester and summer session and reflected in the grade in research provided by his/her mentor.
 This grade includes both the letter grade and written comments provided by the mentor and the evaluation of the student’s dissertation advisory committee meeting.